-Doing Business records the taxes and mandatory contributions that a medium-size company must pay in a given year as well as the administrative burden of paying taxes and contributions and complying with postfiling procedures (figures 1 and 2).
-The project was developed and implemented in cooperation with PwC (1).
-Taxes and contributions measured include the profit or corporate income tax, social contributions and labor taxes paid by the employer, property taxes, property transfer taxes, dividend tax, capital gains tax, financial transactions tax, waste collection taxes, vehicle and road taxes, and any other small taxes or fees.
+Doing Business records the taxes and mandatory contributions that a medium- size company must pay in a given year as well as measures of the administrative burden of paying taxes and contributions and complying with postfiling procedures (figures 1 and 2).
+The project was developed and implemented in cooperation with PwC.
+Taxes and contributions measured include the proﬁt or corporate income tax, social contributions and labor taxes paid by the employer, property taxes, property transfer taxes, dividend tax, capital gains tax, ﬁnancial transactions tax, waste collection taxes, vehicle and road taxes, and any other small taxes or fees.

-The ranking of economies on the ease of paying taxes is determined by sorting their distance to frontier scores for paying taxes.
-These scores are the simple average of the distance to frontier scores for each of the component indicators (figure 3), with a threshold and a nonlinear transformation applied to one of the component indicators, the total tax and contribution rate (2).
-The threshold is defined as the total tax and contribution rate at the 15th percentile of the overall distribution of the total tax rate indicator for all years included in the analysis up to and including Doing Business 2018.
-The threshold is set at 26.1%.
+The ranking of economies on the ease of paying taxes is determined by sorting their scores for paying taxes.
+These scores are the simple average of the scores for each of the component indicators (ﬁgure 3), with a threshold and a nonlinear transformation applied to one of the component indicators, the total tax and contribution rate.
+The threshold is deﬁned as the total tax and contribution rate at the 15th percentile of the overall distribution for all years included in the analysis up to and including Doing Business 2015, which is 26.1%.
 All economies with a total tax and contribution rate below this threshold receive the same score as the economy at the threshold.

 The threshold is not based on any economic theory of an “optimal tax rate” that minimizes distortions or maximizes efficiency in an economy’s overall tax system.
 Instead, it is mainly empirical in nature, set at the lower end of the distribution of tax rates levied on medium-size enterprises in the manufacturing sector as observed through the paying taxes indicators.
 This reduces the bias in the total tax and contribution rate indicator toward economies that do not need to levy signiﬁcant taxes on companies like the Doing Business standardized case study company because they raise public revenue in other ways—for example, through taxes on foreign companies, through taxes on sectors other than manufacturing or from natural resources (all of which are outside the scope of the methodology).